 The Longshore Act has provided a great benefit to those maritime workers who previously labored with insufficient coverage and largely at their own risk.

-If you or someone you love have been injured or killed under the Jones Act, please contact my firm immediately for a FREE initial consultation.
-We handle maritime accident cases involving crab boats, fishing vessel, fish processors, trawlers, catcher processors seiners, gillnetters, tug boats, oil response vessels, construction barges and dredges, ships, supply vessels, and all other types of vessels.
+If you or someone you love has been injured or killed under the Jones Act, please contact my firm immediately for a FREE initial consultation.
+We handle maritime accident cases involving crab boats, fishing vessels, fish processors, trawlers, catcher processors seiners, gillnetters, tug boats, oil response vessels, construction barges and dredges, ships, supply vessels, and all other types of vessels.

 There will NEVER be a fee unless there is a recovery made!

 Gregg S. Harrison, Attorney at Law, PLLC

 Greater Houston/Northwest Houston Jones Act and Seaman’s Injury Lawyer